Construction Defect Lawyer in Boulder, CO

 If you've noticed sloping floors, sticking doors, mysterious water stains, or cracks forming, don't wait:

-• Document the problem carefully.
 Take dated photos, videos, and notes about when you noticed the issue.
+For detailed guidance, see our best practices for documenting construction defects in Colorado.

-• Contact an experienced construction defect lawyer.
 We can guide you through notice requirements and build your claim.
+Understanding CDARA's notice and disclosure requirements is crucial to protecting your rights.

 Schedule a Consultation with a Boulder Construction Defect Lawyer